How a Speeding Ticket Impacts Your Insurance in Tennessee

 Raise Your Deductible

-If you have comprehensive and collision coverage, one way to save money is to raise your insurance deductible, the amount you pay before your coverage kicks in.
+If you have comprehensive and collision coverage, save money by raising your insurance deductible, the amount you pay before your coverage kicks in.

 NOTE: